geoffswc/geoffswc.github.io/README.md

 ## Workshops Home Page

-The page contains an overview of the github repositories for my programming and data analysis workshops at UCSF.
+The page contains an overview of my github repositories for programming and data analysis workshops at UCSF.

 ## Core Workshops